mlip-cmu/s2023/lectures/04_mistakes/mistakes.md

    * Assumptions (ASM) & specifications (SPEC)
 2. Identify the top event as a requirement violation (REQ)
 3. Construct the fault tree
-	* Derive intermediate events from a violation of ENV or SPEC
+	* Derive intermediate events from a violation of ASM or SPEC
 	* Decompose the intermediate events further down based on the knowledge of the domain or components
 4. Analyze the tree, Identify all possible minimal cut sets
 5. Consider design modifications